On Jun, 25 2021

 Commentary: This problem is on the list for a good reason.
 Accurate forecasting is at the foundation of any excellent WFM strategy.
 The key here is elevating your forecasting to the next level with relevant and applicable historical data.
 This may sound easy, but sometimes there can be challenges.
 For example, if research into past data indicates that the average handle time increases in January, you may be tempted to staff more agents.
 However, looking closely at the information you may discover that a snowstorm a few years ago limited the number of agents taking calls which skewed the data.
 This level of detail and accuracy is essential for precise WFM forecasting and requires having the right technology in place that makes it easier to dive a level or two deeper into the data.

-Problem #2: Our agents are occasionally late or call out sick with no prior warning, citing confusion with the scheduling system when this happens.
+Problem #2: Our agents are occasionally late or call out sick with no prior warning, citing confusion with the workforce scheduling system when this happens.

 Solution: Deploy a mobile WFM app so agents can stay connected and know their schedules and the exact moment it changes.

 Commentary: Arming your workforce with a mobile app was once a “like to have” and forward-thinking decision.
 It’s now become an expectation, with large companies such as Walmart leading the mobile app charge.
 An app in the pocket of every agent makes their latest schedule available to them at all times.
-The reason why mobile WFM apps have increased so much in popularity is because they solve so much more than just scheduling problems.
+The reason why mobile WFM apps have increased so much in popularity is because they solve so much more than just workforce scheduling problems.
 The app has become a solution for time-off management, internal communication, adherence monitoring, and much more.

 Problem #3: We are seeing a rise in the number of agents who push back on their schedule and this frustration is increasing agent turnover.